tommarien/blog/source/_posts/2014-08-04-who-is-reading-your-tests.md

 ---
 layout: post
-title: "Who is reading your tests?"
+title: Who is reading your tests?
 date: 2014-08-04 13:14:13 +0200
-comments: true
-footer: true
 categories:
- - opinion
+  - CSharp
+tags:
- - test driven development
+  - Opinion
+  - Test Driven Development
 ---

-As the entire **"TDD is dead"** revolte is taking place, let's not talk about the importance of tests nor about the difference between integration, unit and load tests.
+As the entire **"TDD is dead"** revolt is taking place, let's not talk about the importance of tests nor about the difference between integration, unit and load tests.
 But instead ask ourselves the following question if we do decide to add tests to our project:

 > Who is the audience/stakeholder of these tests?

 ## Who could be the audience?

 - Is it the **next developer** trying to make sense of this unmaintainable puddle of misery?
--Is it the **analist** clicking on the build server's tests tab?
+- Is it the **analyst** clicking on the build server's tests tab?
 - Is it **you**, after a two year pause, implementing a new feature?
 - Is it **you**, now, just making sure the implementation behaves as expected?
 - ...